JCansta/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 SCRIPT 8: write into a file the output of a command SCRIPT 9: duplicate last line of a file
-SCRIPT 10: delete all file which finish with .js in the current directory and the subdirectories
+SCRIPT 10: delete all file which finish with .js in the current directory and the subdirectories SCRIPT 11: counte the directories in current directory and subdirectories SCRIPT 12: displya the 10 newest files in the current directory